 Candidates will include in the portfolio the following items from each course:

 - Learning logs (these may look somewhat different in each class, depending on the objectives of the course and the means of accomplishing them)

 All of the materials for the portfolio are generated within the reading/language arts courses as part of the learning experiences of those courses.

-During the transition to the new format, candidates who do not have all of the above items from courses taken before Fall 2011 should submit the key course assignment(s) and any relevant papers and/or course notes.
+Candidates who completed courses before fall 2011, and may not have all of the above items should submit the key course assignment(s) and any relevant papers and/or course notes.

 The key assignment, learning log, and end-of-course essay from each course should be organized in the reading portfolio in clearly labeled sections as follows: